nuxeo/marketplace-elasticsearch/README.md

 Initially the `elasticsearch` index will be empty.

-To populate it you have 2 options:
+To populate it you have two options:

- - if you have a small repository:
+ - If you have a small repository:
-     1 Go to Admin Center > elasticsearch > config
+     1 Go to Admin Center > Elasticsearch > Admin
-     2 Use the Reindex button (and wait a few seconds)
+     2 Use the ReIndex button (and wait a few seconds)

-- if you have a big repository:
+- If you have a big repository:
      - Check
 	   https://github.com/nuxeo/nuxeo-elasticsearch/tree/master/scripts
 	   you will find a script to dump Nuxeo documents and import them into Elasticsearch.

-## Reporting problems
+## Reporting Problems

-To understand why a document is not present in a search results or not indexed.
-You can activate a debug trace, insert the following lines in the `lib/log4j.xml` file:
+To understand why a document is not present in search results or not indexed, you can activate a debug trace, insert the following lines in the `lib/log4j.xml` file:

       <appender name="ELASTIC" class="org.apache.log4j.FileAppender">